-Current systems of traffic deep analysis, such as Stingray Service Gateway by VAS Experts, allow to perform real-time advanced analytics and retrieve statistic reports by numerous categories: by apps, protocols, tariff plans, regions, types of subscribers’ devices etc. The aim of this information is to increase bandwidth efficiency and quality of services provided to the subscribers.
+Current systems of traffic deep analysis, such as Stingray Service Gateway by VAS Experts, allow to perform real-time advanced analytics and retrieve statistic reports by numerous categories: by apps, protocols, tariff plans, regions, types of subscribers’ devices etc. The aim of this information is to increase bandwidth efficiency and the quality of services provided to the subscribers.

 Let’s consider the role of these data on a practical level.

 An Internet provider is only successful when it is loved by the subscribers.
 This affects the quantity, flow of the subscribers, connection to expensive price schedules, and purchase of additional options.
 But the subscribers’ love has to be both earned by providing them with high-quality and diverse services at a competitive price, and maintained – through QoS (Quality of Service) and QoE (Quality of Experience).
 DPI platform allows controlling traffic by the specified rules, which allows keeping the level of quality regardless of load and bandwidth.
 However, it is the collected statistic information and real-time control that help to define these parameters.

 What we monitor and what data we collect:

 - protocols and apps used by the subscriber;